 My first book, Bastard Heart, was published in 2014 and was a finalist for the Utah Book Award in Poetry.
 Recent awards include a Commendation in the Gregory O’Donoghue International Poetry Competition, Finalist for the Mary C. Mohr Award in Poetry, Third Place for the Hippocrates International Prize in Poetry and Medicine, Finalist for the New Millennium Nonfiction Prize, and fellowships from the Jentel Foundation, the Vermont Studio Center, and the Moulin à Nef Studio Center in Auvillar, France.
-Recent poetry and creative nonfiction appears or is forthcoming in journals such as Tupelo Quarterly, The Offing, Diode, The Normal School, and Southern Indiana Review.
+Recent poetry and creative nonfiction appears or is forthcoming in journals such as Tupelo Quarterly, The Offing, Diode, North American Review, and The Southern Review.

 A graduate of the University of Utah’s PhD program in Creative Writing and Literature and the University of Oregon’s MFA program in

 Poetry, I have taught at the American University of Central